senresearch/MatrixLM.jl/paper/paper.md

 # State of the field

 The best-known software ecosystem for high-throughput biological data analysis is Bioconductor [@huber_bioconductor_2015].
-We are not aware of any package that provides the ability for large scale bilinear models in this ecosystem.
-The LIMMA family of packages [@ritchie_limma_2015], fits separate linear models for each feature and borrws information across features using empirical Bayes methods.
-While they use sample or individual level information, they do not use feature annotations in their modeling, that is central to MLMs.
+We are not aware of any package that provides the ability for large-scale bilinear models in this ecosystem.
+The LIMMA family of packages [@ritchie_limma_2015], fits separate linear models for each feature and borrows information across features using empirical Bayes methods.
+While they use sample or individual-level information, they do not use feature annotations in their modeling, which is central to MLMs.
 In the plant breeding literature, bilinear models are often used for assessing gene-environment interactions.
-The best known packages are `metan` [olivoto_metan_2020] and `Bilinear` [santantonio_blinear_2022], but neither are suited for high-throughput phenotypes, although they provide other more specialzed features such as missing data imputation using the EM algorithm.
-In principle, general-purpose packages such as `GLM.jl` [glmjl] and `MixedModels.jl` [alday_mixedmodelsjl_2026] could be used to fit bilinear models using the Kronecker product formulation of MLMs.
+The best known packages are metan [@olivoto_metan_2020] and Bilinear [@santantonio_blinear_2022], but neither is suited for high-throughput phenotypes, although they provide other more specialized features such as missing data imputation using the EM algorithm.
+In principle, general-purpose packages such as GLM.jl [@glmjl] and MixedModels.jl [@alday_mixedmodelsjl_2026] could be used to fit bilinear models using the Kronecker product formulation of MLMs.
 In practice, this is impractical because the Kronecker product approach has memory requirements beyond standard workstation hardware.

 MatrixLM addresses these gaps by providing a dedicated Julia implementation for high-throughput biological data that avoids explicit Kronecker-product formulations.
 It also offers a clear interface for specifying row and column covariates, efficient estimation, and interpretable statistical summaries.

 # Software design